manyuanrong/dso/README.md

     db: "dbname"
   });

+  /*
-  // When installing or initializing a database,
+    When installing or initializing a database,
-  // you can use dso.sync to synchronize the database model to the database.
+    you can use dso.sync to synchronize the database model to the database.
+    Use false as the parameter if you want to sync only newly added models, Use true as the parameter if you want to sync the whole defined models to the database tables.

+    == WARNING! ==
+    Using true as the parameter will reset your whole database!
+Use with caution.
+  */
-  // await dso.sync(false);
+  await dso.sync(false);

   // You can add records using insert method const insertId = await userModel.insert({